livechat/dev-cli/package/README.md

 ngrok http 3000
 ```

-7. Bootstrap the new LiveChat App providing newly established public domain:
+7. Bootstrap your new LiveChat app by providing the newly established public domain:

 ```sh
 lcdev bootstrap --baseURL <your-https-domain-from-ngrok>